-Pe erformance outcomes Acceptable outcomes (C) is secondary to the primary residential function of land within the zone.
-PO14 Non· (a) -residential development: is associated with, and secondary to, an existing residential use on the same site; or No acceptable outcome nominated. (b) (c) directly supports the day to day needs of the immediate residential community; or has a direct relationship to the land on which the use is proposed.
-Effects s of de evelopment PO15 Deve to th of th elopment appropriately responds e characteristics and constraints e site, having regard to: No acceptable outcomes nominated. (a) topography and drainage patterns; (b) (c) utility services; the form and function of the surrounding movement network; (d) vehicular and pedestrian access, circulation (e) existing vegetation; (f) adjoining and surrounding land uses, including avoiding land use conflicts through the provision of adequate buffering, screening or separation; (g) any hazards to people or property; (h) the minimisation of earthworks or other alterations to the natural environment; (i) the risk of introducing or spreading weeds and pest animals; and (j) noise, vibration or dust emissions associated with transport infrastructure such as major roads or railway lines.
-Ameni ty PO16 of ar elopment maintains a high level nenity within the site and within surrounding area, having regard No acceptable outcomes nominated.
+Pe rformance outcomes Acceptable outcomes (c) is secondary to the primary residential function of land within the zone.
+PO14 residential development: No acceptable outcome nominated. (a) is associated with, and secondary to, an existing residential use on the same site; or (b) directly supports the day to day needs of the immediate residential community; or (c) has a direct relationship to the land on which the use is proposed.
+Effects of de evelopment PO15 to the elopment appropriately responds e characteristics and constraints e site, having regard to: No acceptable outcomes nominated. (a) topography and drainage patterns; (b) utility services; (c) the form and function of the surrounding movement network; (d) vehicular and pedestrian access, circulation (e) existing vegetation; (f) adjoining and surrounding land uses, including avoiding land use conflicts through the provision of adequate buffering, screening or separation; (g) any hazards to people or property; (h) the minimisation of earthworks or other alterations to the natural environment; (i) the risk of introducing or spreading weeds and pest animals; and (j) noise, vibration or dust emissions associated with transport infrastructure such as major roads or railway lines.
+Ameni ty PO16 of an elopment maintains a high level nenity within the site and within urrounding area, having regard No acceptable outcomes nominated. to:

-Ре rformance outcomes Acceptable outcomes (a) (b) (c) (d) (e) (f) (g) (h) Editor engage invest to der noise and air quality; traffic and parking; visual impact; privacy, overlooking and outlook; access to daylight, sunlight and air circulation; hours of operation; odour and emissions; and lighting. 's note-Applicants may be required to ge specialists to provide detailed tigations into the above matters in order nonstrate compliance with this PO17 vironmental significance No acceptable outcomes nominated.
+Pe erformance outcomes Acceptable outcomes engaç invesi to der noise and air quality; traffic and parking; visual impact; privacy, overlooking and outlook; access to daylight, sunlight and air circulation; hours of operation; odour and emissions; and lighting. r's note-Applicants may be required to ge specialists to provide detailed tigations into the above matters in order monstrate compliance with this rmance outcome.
+PO17 performance outcome.
+No acceptable outcomes nominated.